asiaszmek/neuronpp/README.md

 pip install git+https://github.com/ziemowit-s//neuronpp
 ```
 * Bear in mind that if you install the library through the pip you will have access to all features of NEURON++, however additionally provided cell models from other publications (listed below) will not work correctly, unless you download the 'commons/' folder from the repository and change paths for the relevant objects.
-* So if you want to work with those predefined models it is recommended to clone the repositoty as a whole.
+* So if you want to work with those predefined models it is recommended to clone the repository as a whole.

 ## Predefined Cell models
 This repository contains the basic cell model `Cell` class and the experimental 'HocCell' class which loads HOC based cell model.
 The repository also contains some predefined cell models from ModelDB (https://senselab.med.yale.edu/modeldb)